Preventing Infections in Our Health Service

 What the figures mean

-The graph shows the overall rate of S. Aureus bloodstream infection across BHS by financial year.
+The graph shows the overall rate of S. aureus bloodstream infection across BHS by financial year.

 Good hand hygiene (washing or decontaminating hands with soap and water or an alcohol-based hand rub) is an important part of good patient care.